biscuitboost/yourbanger-fe/src/data/post/gift-ideas-female-friend.md

 **Perfect for:** Best friends, long-term friendships, friends with a good sense of humor, milestone birthdays.

-**Cost:** from $1.20
+**Cost:** $19.99

 > "I made a song for my best friend's 30th birthday about our terrible road trip, her obsession with her cat, and all the times she's saved me from bad decisions.
 She ugly-cried.
-Best from $1.20 I ever spent." — Jenna M.
+Best $19.99 I ever spent." — Jenna M.

 ### 2. A Spa Day (That You Attend Too)